How to buy gold from UOB: A step-by-step guide (2026)

 Converting from Gold Savings Account to physical gold

-If you already hold gold in your GSA (bought with non-CPF funds), you may convert it into a 100g physical bar under the GSA Physical Gold Conversion Programme.
+If you already hold gold in your Gold Savings Account (GSA) that was purchased with non-CPF funds, you may convert it into a 100g physical gold bar under the GSA Physical Gold Conversion Programme.

 This can only be done at the UOB Main Branch Gold Counter during 9.30am to 4.30pm, Monday to Friday.